 No one can read any of this data as it travels through this part of the service.

 Your data with then me untangled and passed on to the wider internet as usual.

 How does a VPN benefit me?

-By encrypting your data, no one can spy on what you’re doing online.
-Encrypting your data is especially useful if you’re using public Wi-Fi points such as cafes, public transport or any other location where others can use the same Wi-Fi as you.
+By encrypting your data through a VPN tunnel, no one can spy on what you're doing online.
+Encrypting your data is especially useful if you're using public Wi-Fi points such as cafes, public transport or any other location where others can use the same Wi-Fi as you.